 4. Angkor Wat code of conduct is printed on cards in hotels

-Where there is a world-famous sacred site, some people feel this awkward thrill to expose themselves in an unethical way.
+Where ever there is a world-famous sacred site, certain types of people have a thrill to expose themselves in an unethical way.

-Angkor Wat has suffered from several incidents where people published pictures of themselves posing naked in front of temple ruins.
+Angkor Wat has suffered from several incidents in which people published pictures of themselves posing naked in front of temple ruins.

 5. Children scams can be observed in the center of Siem Reap

 While our stay in Siem Reap we witnessed a typical tourist scam committed by children.
-A girl carrying a little kid on the arm was stopping tourists and pointing to a supermarket nearby, probably begging for them to buy something for her.
+A girl carrying a little kid on the arm was stopping tourists and pointing at a supermarket nearby, probably begging them to buy something for her there.

-Tourists who were about to keep walking, assuming it’s a scam, were held back by the girl, grabbing the tourists’ hands, acting helpless and poor.
+Tourists who were about to keep walking away, assuming it’s a scam, were held back by the girl, grabbing the tourists’ hands, acting helpless and poor.
 In many cases tourists were trapped, following the girl to the supermarket because they felt sorry.
-Probably the supermarket was working together with these beggar kids.
+Probably the supermarket was cooperating with these beggar kids.